 Estate & Trust Administration

-We assist our clients who are appointed to serve in fiduciary capacities (executors and administrators of an estate, trustees of trusts, and agents acting under powers of attorney) to successfully navigate through the administration process, carry out the provisions of controlling documents, fulfil their fiduciary duties, and avoid liability.
+We assist our clients who are appointed to serve in fiduciary capacities (executors and administrators of an estate, trustees of trusts, and agents acting under powers of attorney) to successfully navigate through the administration process, carry out the provisions of controlling documents, fulfill their fiduciary duties, and avoid liability.
 We also assist clients who are beneficiaries of estates or trusts to ensure that their rights are protected.
 Additionally, in limited situations, our attorneys who are experienced in this area will accept fiduciary appointments or agree to serve as a trust protector.

 We provide legal services for: